WGUNDERWOOD/convergence-modes/README.md

 # convergence-modes

-A mathematical diagram showing modes of convergence for random variables.
+A [pdf](./convergence-modes.pdf) containing mathematical results, diagrams and proofs for probabilistic modes of convergence.